 The wreck still lies off the coast of Eriskay.
 In 1987 Eight Bottles of whisky were found by a local diver and auctioned for £4,000.
-They say there’s whisky still out there lying in the sea, or secreted away on the island, hidden from the excise men.
+They say there’s still whisky secreted away on the island, hidden from the excise men.

-If you ever find yourself on Eriskay pay the island’s pub AM Politician a visit.
-Behind the Bar are two bottles of whisky from the SS Politician – Charles McColl would be birling in his grave if he knew!
+If you ever visit Eriskay pay the island’s pub AM Politician a visit.
+Behind the Bar are two bottles of whisky from the SS Politician.
+Charles McColl must be birling in his grave.

 Wind-battered, we arrived at Kilbride on South Uist looking for some lunch.
 We were in luck, the Kilbride Cafe had all of our favourites – soup, toasties and home baking.

-Mr G popped inside to order and I attempted to brush my windswept hair.
+Mr G popped inside to order and I attempted to tame my windswept hair.
 I could have stood my brush up in it, it was so tuggy!

-Lunch hit the spot perfectly, and as Mr G ate in peace I was subjected to the wee dug’s full repertoire of sad eyes!
+Lunch hit the spot perfectly, and as Mr G ate in peace I was subjected to the wee dug’s ‘feed me’ sad eyes!

 Today, only the outline of buildings survive, but a cairn has been erected to commemorate South Uist’s famous heroine.